brutusin/default-json-codec/README.md

 See [ExpressionTest](src/test/java/org/brutusin/json/impl/ExpressionTest.java) for some examples.

 ## ToDos
-Add more features similar to those in XPATH like:
+Add more features similar to those in [XPath](https://en.wikipedia.org/wiki/XPath) like:
 * Filters
 * Functions